 “It’s a big question in the bear biology community … what makes a good bear den?” said Dr. Rae Wynn-Grant, Mutual of Omaha’s Wild Kingdom Protecting the Wild co-host and bear expert.

-What scientists have found is bears make their dens based on their perception of being safe from threats and having resources, but they don’t return to the same den year after year.
+What researchers have found is bears make their dens based on their perception of being safe from threats and having resources, but they don’t return to the same den year after year.
 Dens can be deep in the wilderness or close to civilization, like near a ski resort.

 “I met a mama bear in the Asheville, North Carolina, area who made her winter den with her cubs right under a highway,” Dr. Rae said.
 “It’s in the mountains, but hers was at the base of this tree under an overpass.
 For whatever reason she chose that as a safe place to give birth to her cubs.”

 Researching bear dens helps conservationists better understand bear behavior so we, as humans, know how to best protect the species.
+Some female bears may choose a den closer to activity because it’s further away from aggressive males.

 As scientists are learning more about bears, we can also educate ourselves on their habits.
 A fun way to start?
 By discovering that not all bears hibernate in the winter!